 Feeling work can help Borderlines connect with both intense and subtle emotions.
 In truth, if we can teach a BPD individual to say what they're feeling, like "whenever I feel really close to you, it triggers fear and dread in me" it diffuses those sensations, and makes it unnecessary for them to act-out by picking a fight with you, or retreating.
 Your only job is to listen, and not try to fix or change it.

 The same holds true, when they're feeling destabilized, sad or in need of holding and comfort.
 Learning to ask you for a hug or have you spoon them in bed ameliorates the shame they feel about having any needs.
-It gives you a way to respond to them instead of frantically trying to know what to do when they speak about wanting to die, and you're feeling totally impotent to help them or ease their pain.
+It gives you a way to respond to them instead of frantically trying to know what to do when they speak about wanting to die (or "kill" themselves), and you're feeling totally impotent to help them or ease their pain.

 These effective strategies can be taught to a Borderline, making it possible for them to construct more harmonious relationships.
-This is no easy task of course, because the Borderline's been in his/her head lifelong, mentally analyzing all their feelings (like you have) since they were about two years old.
+This is no easy task of course, because the Borderline's been in his/her head lifelong, mentally analyzing all their feelings (like you have) since they were about two years old, and gained vocabulary.

 BEYOND THE YELLOW BRICK ROAD

-My passionate dedication to each of my clients, is to help them recover, heal and grow emotionally, whether they are borderline disordered or not.
+My passionate dedication to each of my clients, was to help them recover, heal and grow emotionally, whether they were borderline disordered or not.
 There exist striking similarities between borderlines and their partners, as both suffered trauma to their emerging sense of Self during infancy, which caused important feelings to be discarded.
-Disconnection/dissociation from difficult emotions throughout infancy and childhood, results in arrested emotional development in adults~ and the core of Healing work is Feeling work, designed to reintegrate all emotions that constitute a balanced adult's complete feeling repertoire.
+Disconnection/dissociation from difficult emotions throughout infancy and childhood, results in arrested emotional development~ and the core of Healing work is Feeling work, designed to reintegrate all emotions that constitute a balanced adult's complete feeling repertoire.

 A Borderline tries to gain a sense of Self through engagement with others.
-Their seduction routines are reflexive, predatory and highly perfected, but this is only a symptom of deeper pathology related to sensations of insecurity and unworthiness.
+Their seduction routines are reflexive, predatory and highly perfected, but this strategy is merely symptomatic of deeper pathology related to sensations of insecurity and unworthiness.